Humanitas Prize

-The Humanitas Prizes are annually presented by the nonprofit organization Humanitas, which also operates a host of other programs, including the New Voices Fellowship, the Humanitas College Screenwriting Awards, and other public event programming.
+The Humanitas Prizes are presented annually by the nonprofit organization Humanitas, which also operates a range of other programs, including the New Voices Fellowship, the Humanitas College Screenwriting Awards, and other public event programming.

 History

 Kieser founded the Human Family Educational and Cultural Institute (dba Humanitas) in 1974 to present the award.
 Beginning as primarily a television award, the first Humanitas Prize winners were announced on the Today Show.
 Kieser, Ray Bradbury, and Robert Abernathy announced the first winners in 1975.
 At that time, the awards were divided into three categories, based on program length (30, 60, or 90 minutes and longer); these lengths tend to correspond to comedies, dramas, and telefilms or miniseries, to the extent that some articles refer to the categories by those names.
 The Kieser Award, a lifetime achievement award, was established after Kieser's death in 2000, and Prizes in Drama, Comedy, and Family Feature Film are currently presented.

 When establishing the Humanitas Prize, Kieser determined that the writer was the source of the most humanizing values in any program and should therefore be the focus of the awards.
 Although lists of Humanitas Prize winners for television categories often tell only the name of the program, the award is made to the writers of specific episodes, and more than one episode of a given show may be among the finalists in any given year; similarly, reports on the film categories often give more prominence to the film's title, but the award goes to the writing staff.
-In 2005 Humanitas winners included Hotel Rwanda (feature film) and The West Wing (television).
+In 2005, Humanitas winners included Hotel Rwanda (feature film) and The West Wing (television).

 In 2006, the documentary film An Inconvenient Truth about global warming starring Al Gore was given a "Special Award" for "mak[ing] a significant contribution to the human family by communicating values, forming consciences and motivating human behavior."

-The most wins—four—by any single program was for writers of the TV series M*A*S*H: Larry Gelbart, 1976; Alan Alda (with James Jay Rubinfier), 1980; and the team of David Pollock and Elias Davis in 1982 and 1983.
-Several shows won three times including The West Wing, The Wonder Years, Family, Scrubs, thirtysomething, Hill Street Blues, and I'll Fly Away, which once won in the 60- and 90-minute categories in the same year.
+The most wins—four—by any single program were for writers of the TV series M*A*S*H: Larry Gelbart in 1976; Alan Alda (with James Jay Rubinfier) in 1980; and the team of David Pollock and Elias Davis in 1982 and 1983.
+Several shows won three times, including The West Wing, The Wonder Years, Family, Scrubs, thirtysomething, Hill Street Blues, and I'll Fly Away, which once won in the 60- and 90-minute categories in the same year.
 Life with Louie was the only show to win three times in the children's animation category.